Yoon Bit-garam

-Yoon Bit-garam (/ko/ or /ko/ /ko/; born 7 May 1990) is a South Korean professional association football player who currently plays for Suwon FC.
+Yoon Bit-garam (/ko/ or /ko/ /ko/; born 7 May 1990) is a South Korean professional association football player who currently plays for Bucheon FC 1995.

 Club career

 Yoon created the most chances among participants of the 2020 AFC Champions League, leading Ulsan Hyundai to the title.
 He was recognized for his performance, winning the Champions League MVP award.

 International career

 In the 2011 AFC Asian Cup, Yoon came on as a substitute against Iran in the quarter-final at the Qatar Sports Club Stadium.
 His extra-time goal ensured that South Korea defeated Iran and progressed to the semi-finals against Japan.

 Yoon scored against Petr Čech with a free kick in a 2–1 friendly victory over Czech Republic on 5 June 2016.